digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VIN/VIN.md

 ## Location

-You can find the Build plate near the [Build Plate](../BuildPlate/BuildPlate.md), on the passenger side rear of the inside of the engine bay.
+You can find the VIN plate near the [Build Plate](../BuildPlate/BuildPlate.md), on the passenger side rear of the inside of the engine bay.

 ![Vehicle Identification Plate Location](../../Common/compliance-plates-location.jpg)